FrontenderMagazine/hacking-the-a-tag-in-100-characters/eng.md

 sent me to the *new link*. **That shouldn't happen.** Website visitors (and perhaps most tech-savvy people) can and will presume where they end up could just be a genuine redirection from, in this case, PayPal.
-Last year, PayPal redirected their UK homepage to paypal-business.co.uk for months.
+Last year, PayPal redirected their UK homepage to [paypal-business.co.uk][1] for months.
 My assumption is website visitors have grown accustom to redirections, and if this flaw acts as such, it can pose a real threat <s>to what I call Phishing 2.0</s>.